Cystic fibrosis: how could gene and cell therapy help?

 What are researchers working on?

-Researchers are working on a range of therapeutic approaches that address the underlying cause of the disease and could potentially treat patients with any type of mutation.
+Researchers are working on a range of therapeutic approaches that address the underlying cause of the condition and could potentially treat all people with CF, regardless of their type of mutation.
 This includes gene therapy and gene editing options that seek to either:

 - deliver a working copy of the gene that can generate functional CFTR protein or